aryadoshii/qubrid-models/deepseek-ai/DeepSeek-R1-0528/README.md

 ## Overview

-**NVIDIA Nemotron-3 Super 120B A12B FP8** is an open-weight LLM built for agentic reasoning and high-volume enterprise workloads.
-Using a hybrid **LatentMoE architecture** (Mamba-2 + MoE + Attention) with Multi-Token Prediction (MTP) and native NVFP4 pretraining on **25T tokens**, it delivers up to **2.2x higher throughput than GPT-OSS-120B** and **7.5x higher than Qwen3.5-122B**.
-With a native **1M-token context window**, configurable thinking mode, and 60.47% on SWE-Bench Verified, it is purpose-built for collaborative agents, long-context reasoning, and IT automation across 7 languages — served instantly via the [Qubrid AI Serverless API](https://platform.qubrid.com).
+**DeepSeek R1-0528** is the May 2025 update to the original DeepSeek-R1 — built on the DeepSeek-V3 backbone with **671B total parameters and 37B active per inference pass** via Sparse MoE.
+It achieves performance on par with OpenAI o1, with key improvements including **87.5% on AIME 2025** (up from 70%), reduced hallucinations, enhanced front-end capabilities, and newly added JSON output and function calling support.
+With chain-of-thought reasoning traces and MIT licensing, R1-0528 is one of the most capable open-source reasoning models available today — served instantly via the [Qubrid AI Serverless API](https://platform.qubrid.com).

-> ⚡ **2.2x throughput vs GPT-OSS-120B.
-1M token context.
-512 experts, 22 active per token.**
+> 🧠 **671B total / 37B active — frontier reasoning at MoE efficiency.**
 >
-> Deploy on [Qubrid AI](https://platform.qubrid.com) — no H100 cluster required.
+> Deploy via [Qubrid AI](https://platform.qubrid.com) with no infrastructure required.

 ---